-Supply chain management, or SCM, is the B2B solution that is about managing the relationships with your vendors and keeping goods, information and money flowing smoothly from suppliers, through the manufacturing process, into your warehouse, and ultimately, on to your end customer.
+Supply chain management, or SCM, is the B2B solution that helps manage relationships with your vendors and keeps goods, information and money flowing smoothly from suppliers, through the manufacturing process, into your warehouse, and ultimately, on to your end customer.

 SCM coordinates and integrates the flow of materials, money and orders between companies.
 By extension, SCM helps you keep customers happy by ensuring that you always have the stock needed to fulfill their orders.

-Sales Order Management (SOM) systems are the B2B solutions that manage the process of taking, submitting, and fulfilling orders.
-This is the software that powers your front-end sales team, as opposed to your back office.
+B2B eCommerce and Sales Order Management (SOM) systems are the B2B solutions that manage the process of taking, submitting, and fulfilling orders.
+These are the software systems that power your buyer reordering and front-end sales team.

 A Sales Order Management solution should include mobile order writing to allow sales reps to write orders digitally in the field.
 It should include access to customer order history, inventory levels, and a digital catalog with customer-specific pricing features so that your reps don’t have to remember what discounts each customer is eligible for.